Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JEFF HANNEMAN PROJECT (USA)

-The name should tell you a lot: this is a side project for the Slayer guitarist Jeff Hanneman, but here he does just a decent job; this is energetic, but not very aggressive thrash which doesn't sound exactly like Slayer, and is full of touches like slow atmospheric, even semi-balladic sections, which are not quite necessary, and ruin the sharp guitar sound.
-The bass is almost non-existent, making me wonder whether it wasn't only Hanneman and a session drummer having recorded this.
+The name should tell you a lot: this is a side project for the Slayer guitarist Jeff Hanneman, but here he does just a decent job; this is energetic, but not very aggressive thrash which doesn't sound exactly like Slayer, and is full of touches like slow atmospheric, even semi-balladic sections, which are not quite necessary and ruin the sharp guitar sound.
+The bass is almost non-existent making me wonder whether it wasn't only Hanneman and a session drummer having recorded this.

 Demo Demo, 1986